Garry Abelev: Biography

-From 1964 to 2006 he was lecturer at the Faculty of Biology at the Moscow State University.
+From 1964 to 2006 he worked as a lecturer at the Department of Virology at Faculty of Biology at the Moscow State University.
+He has trained 22 Candidates and 4 Doctors of Sciences.

 In 1967 he received the title of Professor.
 He was a member of the Russian Academy of Natural Sciences (since 1990) and the New York Academy of Sciences.
+He also was an honorary member of the European Association of Cancer Research and a member of the Russian Supervisory Board of the International Science Counsil.